what is culture

 This famous photo shows construction workers having lunch on a steel beam 850 feet above New York City, without any safety harnesses.
 At the time, such risk-taking was normalised as part of the job.
 Safety wasn’t prioritised, and speaking up wasn’t encouraged.
 This image captures how cultural norms can shape what’s considered acceptable.

-These examples show how culture shapes what people see as normal.
+This example shows how culture shapes what people see as normal.
 That’s why shifting culture is about changing what’s accepted, rewarded, or ignored, every day.

 What happens when culture goes wrong?